brent-stone/avengercon_2024/README.md

 [![Redis Stack](docs/badges/redis.svg)](https://redis.io/docs/about/about-stack/)

 See [the documentation](https://brent-stone.github.io/avengercon_2024/) for information on using this repo.
-The [Avenercon VIII conference](https://avengercon.com/) homepage has details about the event.
+The [Avengercon VIII conference](https://avengercon.com/) homepage has details about the event.

 ---